Nighttime is when your immune system likes to do its major repair work. This is when your body’s cells regenerate, rejuvenate and detoxify.

 9. High Levels Of EMFs from Nearby Cell Phone Towers

-If in doubt about this, hire or buy an EMF meter to check the levels of EM pollution in your home generally and your bedroom particularly.
-If this is a problem then your best solution, assuming moving house is not an alternative (I joke not) is special protective paints and protective netting.
+If in doubt about this, hire or buy an EMF meter, or call in an EMF expert, to check the levels of EM pollution in your home generally and your bedroom particularly.
+If this is a problem then your best solution, assuming moving house is not an alternative (I joke not) is special protective shielding paints and protective netting.

 If the electromagnetic pollution in your bedroom is high you could just hang an EMF Faraday canopy net above the bed, like mosquito netting this is a canopy made from RF reflective material.
 As with any form of shielding it will be most effective when its grounded.
 A more complete solution is to paint an undercoat on the walls and ceiling with EMF paint and hang EMF netting over the windows.